spncrhrstn/spencerharston.com/src/now.md

 ## Doing

 I'm creating a fairly simple application to generate math worksheets in the browser, using Typescript and Vite.
 The app is working well currently, have one more feature I'd like to get in and then I'll consider it v1.0.

+I'm also working on a dead simple web app to generate images of Mastodon posts.
+Sometimes I want to share an image of a post/status/toot/whatever they're called, and screen-shotting and cropping is not idea.
+This will use the Mastodon API.

 ## Learning